iosphere/ISHPermissionKit/README.md

 The static library and sample app compile and run under iOS8 and iOS7.
-If compiled against iOS8 both make use of the latest available APIs (e.g. microphone, location and local notification permissions).
+If compiled against iOS8 both make use of the latest available APIs (e.g. microphone, location and local notification permissions) and fall back gracefully when running under iOS7.

 # Roadmap